chromium/chromium/docs/linux/eclipse_dev.md

 the full error in the Console).

-(Eclipse 3.8 has a bug where the console scrolls too slowly if you're doing a fast build, e.g. with goma.
+(Eclipse 3.8 has a bug where the console scrolls too slowly if you're doing a fast build, e.g. with reclient.
 To work around, go to Window > Preferences and search for "console".
 Under C/C++ console, set "Limit console output" to 2147483647, the maximum value.)